 She left and I did not hear from her for a couple of weeks when the company got a service call from her bank and all of our techs were out on calls.
 I told Gene what was going on so he called and talked to the manager.
 After he ended the call he said sorry but it was a legitimate call, they had a carrier stuck in one of their drive-through tubes.
 I told Gene that I would take the call, but if I got into any problems from Louise, I would sell my part of the company and move on and he would never see me again.

 His comment was; “God you are such a hard ass.
 Have you ever done something stupid?”

 I went and cleared the tube and when I went to get the service ticket signed, the manager tried to send me to Louise to get a signature.
-I said to her; “if you don’t sign it, send me to someone besides Miss Baker, or I will go back to my office with an unsigned ticket and we will bill your bank regardless.
-If you have problem with that we will invoke our 90 day cancellation clause and you can find a different service company.
+I said to her; “if you don’t sign it, tell me someone besides Miss Baker, or I will go back to my office with an unsigned ticket and we will bill your bank regardless.
+If you have a problem with that we will invoke our 90-day cancellation clause and you can find a different service company.
 If you need an explanation as to why I am taking this stand ask Miss Baker.
 I want no dealings with her even on a professional level.”

 I agreed to that and left.
 I thought to myself ‘way to go asshole cost the company business by being a jerk’.

 I got back to the office and told Gene what went on and he was furious.
 He said if he could get the money he would buy me out.
 I was pissed too so I told him who to talk to at my bank.